This post may contain affiliate links.

 If you have an RV with enough towing capacity (like a big diesel motorhome) and want the extra capacities and capabilities of a full-size truck, you CAN go bigger.
 Four-wheel drive versions from Chevrolet, Ford, GMC, and Ram are towable if properly equipped.
 And even heavy-duty three-quarter-ton and one-ton versions.

 You could have a truck that you can tow behind your RV, but could also tow a big trailer if you decide to switch to a different style of RV-ing down the road.
 Many people like towing full-size trucks because they can put their motorcycles, ATVs, or other big toys in the truck while towing.
-You can see an example of this setup in the photo below.
+You can see an examples of this setup in the photos above and below.
 This also means they have a truck to transport their toys to recreation areas to use them.
 But towing a 5,000 to 7,000 pound truck plus toys is not usually an efficient or necessary choice for most RVers.

 This 45′ diesel pusher motorhome is towing a Ford F-150 truck with a Harley Davidson motorcycle in the bed, plus another motorcycle on the back of the RV!

 If you are looking for a highly fuel-efficient towed vehicle, consider a towable hybrid model.
 Ford has offered a towable hybrid version car for many years.
 They are one of the few manufacturers that has consistently had one.
 The Ford Escape and Ford Maverick are their two most recent.